cnrgl/Projects/encryption/README.md

-This file contains encryption methods.
+This file contains some encryption methods.